Catfish is a popular fish among anglers, and there are many different types of catfish that can be caught in freshwater and saltwater.

 They feed primarily on insects, crustaceans, and small fish.

-Walking catfish are not highly prized for their flavor, but they are sometimes consumed in Southeast Asia.
+Walking catfish are not highly prized for their flavor but are sometimes consumed in Southeast Asia.

 Glass Catfish